2021 FFPC Playoff Challenge Overview and Strategy

 - Scoring is FFPC format (PPR w/ a 1.5 PPR TE premium)

-Similar to 2019, there are two versions of this contest, distinguished by their entry fee.
+Similar to 2020, there are two versions of this contest, distinguished by their entry fee.
 The flagship “FFPC” Playoff Challenge version carries a $200 entry fee per team with a grand prize of $500,000.
 The “Footballguys” version of the contest has a lower entry fee of $35 per team, and has a grand prize of $100,000.
-Note, however, the number of teams you will be competing against is about 50% larger in the $35 format than the $200 one.
+Note, however, the number of teams you will be competing against is twice as large in the $35 format than the $200 one.
 The table below compares the two versions of the contest side by side.

 |Max Entries per person||150||150|